HubSpot/integrate/README.md

 integrate
 =========

-library and internal app for integration testing at the UI level.
+Library and application for integration testing at the UI level.

 "It's like your computer is haunted by a helpful ghost!"